AOEpeople/techradar/radar/2021-01-01/python-for-infrastructure.md

 Shell scripts serve the same purpose.
 But they usually start simple and get more complex over time.
-This is the point where Python's features like testing capabilities, modularity, variable scoping and refactoring support come in strong.
+This is the point where Python's features like testing capabilities, modularity, variable scoping and refactoring support comes in strong.
 We found that Python scripts are easier maintained in the long run and pose a lower barrier for contributions by our development teams.
 And they run across platforms and shells without much trouble which is a big plus for developers running different operating systems.